Rounding up your friends to relieve those damning late-night hunger pangs?

 31. Boon Lay Power Nasi Lemak

 Don’t worry fellow Westies, we certainly haven’t forgotten about you!
-A simple, no-frills Nasi Lemak stall that sells only Nasi Lemak.
+For supper in the West of Singapore, check out this simple, no-frills Nasi Lemak stall that sells only Nasi Lemak.
 Its flavourful coconut rice is paired with spicy sambal, otak, fried egg and crispy fried, succulent chicken, and is a winning combination that attracts long queues at almost all times of the day.

-Price range: SGD2.50 for the fish set, and SGD3 for the fried chicken set
+Price range: S$2.50 for the fish set, and S$3 for the fried chicken set

 Opening hours: Mon: 4.30PM – 3.30AM | Tues – Sun: 6.30AM to 3.30AM